DISIC/politique-de-contribution-open-source/pratique.en.md

 It is recommended to have two owners by repository.

+It is recommended that usernames of the organization accounts' owners are publicly accessible.

 ## Inventory of organization accounts

 Work is underway on the ability to provide an automatic inventory both from the point of view of organizations' repositories than services' inventory